 These Banana Chocolate Mug Cakes are ready in about 5 minutes and they're SO easy to make.
 Filled with rich, moist banana bread and stuffed with gooey chocolate chunks, they are the perfect dessert for two!

 Mug cakes.
 You either love them, or you have never had one.

 There is a reason people make such a fuss over these tiny cakes in a mug.
 Not only are they delicious, but they are incredibly easy to make (and by that I mean hard to mess up too)!

 These banana chocolate mug cakes are made with 1 bowl, simple ingredients, 2 mugs, and takes about 5 minutes to make them start to finish.
 This recipe makes 2 mug cakes, which you can share with a friend, or you can eat both by yourself.
 No judgment here!

 This mug cake recipe has your standard ingredients, but I want to point out a few things below:

 - maple syrup- this is used as our sweetener (besides the natural sweetness of the bananas).
-If you prefer your cakes less sweet, use 1-1.5 tbsp of syrup instead.
+If you prefer your cakes less sweet, use 1-1.5 tablespoon of syrup instead.

 - banana- obviously!
 This is the perfect solution to your overripe bananas.
 This recipe calls for roughly ½ cup of mashed banana, which for me was 1.5 bananas (I had a little under ½ cup).
 You want these mug cakes but you have unripe bananas?
 Don't worry, I got you- scroll down to see how you can ripen your bananas quickly!

 - cocoa powder- I like to use high quality, unsweetened cocoa powder for my baking recipes.
 Hershey's is a great cheaper option, and Ghirardelli & Guittard make good ones at a bit of a higher price point.